um-grex/grex-docs/README.md

 https://learnxinyminutes.com/docs/markdown/

-Conventions for writing the documentation pages we know of.
+Conventions for writing the documentation pages we know of:

  * command line commands should be on a separate line, and quoted with ```triple backticks```
  * code, job scripts and such should use highlight shortcode for the appropriate language (like, bash)